QuEraComputing/Bloqade.jl/docs/src/install.md

 - Terminating your Instance - This does NOT perserve any files and means you will lose any work not transfered off the instance to your local machine.
 Termination deletes the EBS instance that your instance uses and you will not be charged afterwards for storage.

-## Build System Image to Accelerate Start-up Time
+## Build System Images to Accelerate Start-up Time

 Since Bloqade is a large package, its loading time and time-to-first-simulation can be very long.